NIEM/NIEM.github.io/json/primer/whatis/index.md

 Developers use the NIEM process to define the syntax and semantics of some data resource.
-That resource can be the data passed through an API, or messages sent from one system to another, or a data document published on the web.
-The process is:
+That resource can be the data passed through an API, or messages sent from one system to another, a data document published on the web, etc. The process is:

 1. Determine the information requirements.
 What are the facts to be conveyed in the data resource?